Place Value 10 Times Greater Worksheets

-- Find out how good you are with jumping around the place values
+- Guided Lesson - Find out how good you are with jumping around the place values in this one.

 - Matching Worksheet - Which number make the place values fit?
 A little easy, but it's a great starting point.